production-ready-toolkit/aws-sre-elasticsearch-cluster/README.md

-# XXXXXXXXXX Module for SRE's
+# Elasticsearch Module for SRE's

 # Features by Default